JosiahKerley/JosiahKerley.github.io/_posts/2024-05-10-pacemaker.markdown

 ### Testing

 #### Checking the Frontend
-Navigate to http://192.168.30.10/ (or whatever ip/port combo you chose) to see the HAProxy status page.
+Navigate to http://192.168.30.10/ (or whatever ip/port combo you chose) to see the nginx test page.

 ##### Nginx is Alive
 !["Nginx test page"](/assets/img/posts/2024-05-10-pacemaker/at-least-one-backend-up.png)